This plugin uses keywords provided by the user to automatically add tags to posts according to their title, content and excerpt.

-In the "Settings" widget change the value of the "Taxonomy assigned to posts" option to "category".
-New categories will be added only if you change keyword names to category IDs instead of their actual names.
-(When creating a new keyword representing the category "Uncategorized", you'll have to put its ID "1" into the field "Keyword name".
-If specified related words are found, this category will be added to a post.)
+In the "Settings" widget change the value of the "Affected taxonomy" option to "category".
+New categories will be added only if you change keyword names to category IDs instead of their actual names (you can easily do this by importing the categories from your database as Related words).
+When creating a new keyword representing the category "Uncategorized", you'll have to put its ID "1" into the field "Keyword name".
+If specified related words are found, this category will be added to a post.
 Also make sure to uncheck "Keyword names" in the "Search for these items" section if you don't want APT to add categories if their IDs are found in posts.
 See this page for more information.

 Requires: 3.0 or higher